 We conducted the study through one sec itself, participating users would contribute anonymized usage data over a timespan of the first 6 weeks after installing the app.
 A survey was filled out before and after.
 In this blog post, I am presenting a summary of our results.
-If you want to read the full scientific paper, you can do so here.
+Our study has been peer-reviewed and published in PNAS.

 We were able to detect a reduction of social media usage through one sec by 57% on average.
 How is that possible?
 The reduction comes from two main effects, one short-term, the other one long-term, that we gonna look into detail in this blog post:

 Instant gratification is a very short-term increase in happiness caused by a quick release of dopamine.

 Examples are opening social media, checking your cryptocurrency portfolio, playing Candy Crush, checking online news, or watching TV shows on Netflix.
 All these habits release dopamine instantly, and that’s why we come back to them all the time – even though they might not be a conscious decision.

 one sec’s breathing intervention increases the activation energy for a habit that may not benefit your life: by adding a delay, gratification is not instant anymore.
 The brain adapts to this new behavior and loses interest in social media as a resource of quick dopamine.

 Figure 1 from our publication: Relative comparison of one sec’s interventional effects during weeks 1 to 6.
 Users can either decide to abort the intervention, or to wait until the breathing exercise is finished to continue into the app.